songzhi/openapi-typescript-codegen/README.md

 > NodeJS library that generates Typescript clients based on the OpenAPI specification.

+## This is a fork of openapi-typescript-codegen with some bugfixes and customizations:
+* support `enumNames: string[]` in schema to generate enums with names in the field.

 #### Why?
 - Frontend ❤️ OpenAPI, but we do not want to use JAVA codegen in our builds.
 - Quick, lightweight, robust and framework agnostic.